 Criterion (new) Guidance 6.4 (Continued) Child labour is not exacted only by employers, and children do not have to be in an employment relationship with a third-party employer to be in child labour and to suffer its consequences.
 Age verification documents include a government recognised photographic identification document, where available.
-In Colombia , the identification card is used to verify the age of young workers.
+In Colombia, the identification card is used to verify the age of young workers.
 Examples of remediation are: procedures to assist underage workers found to be working; to ensure the children are taken out of the work site, parents/guardians are informed, medical testing to assess physical and mental health is conducted; and the unit of certification ensures that the children are enrolled in school.
+For more information on family estates, please see the "Guide for independent smallholders under group certification," dated June of 2010, and the RSPO Independent Smallholder Certification Standard for more information on family estates.
 6.5 There should be a clear policy developed in consultation with staff and workers, contract workers and other relevant stakeholders, and the policy should be publicly available.
 Progress in implementing the policy should be regularly monitored, and the results of monitoring activities should be recorded.
 These policies should include education for women and awareness of the workforce.
 There should be programmes provided for particular issues faced by women, such as violence and sexual harassment in the workplace.
 This committee, which should include representatives from all areas of work, will consider matters such as: training on women's rights; counselling for women affected by violence; child care facilities to be provided by the unit of certification; women to be allowed to breastfeed up to nine months before resuming chemical spraying or usage tasks; and women to be given specific break times to enable effective breastfeeding.
 We recommend that the policy also considers the prevention and treatment of sexual harassment and of all other forms of harassment and violence.
-We recommend promoting shared familiar responsibilities for new parents, provided the couple works at the same company.
+Promote shared familiar responsibilities for new parents, provided the couple works at the same company.